mIRC-Scripters/mirckb/docs/source/beginner/bootcamp.rst

    alias example{echo hello! }

-The opening bracket is touching the “example” and “echo”.
+The opening bracket is touching the "example" and "echo".

 .. code:: text

    alias example { echo hello!}

-The closing bracket is touching the “hello!”.
+The closing bracket is touching the "hello!".

 .. code:: text